Working hard or working long hours isn’t the main or only factor that leads to burnout. A better question to ask is, are you exhausted?

 This is where many of us go awry, because we humans tend to inflate the importance of whatever issues we’re facing right now.
 We also love drama.

 Stepping back and realizing how much is within our power to change can be game-changing, particularly when coupled with small actions to play that out.
 That’s the whole idea behind my book Career Leap Year.

 Taking charge of your professional destiny is empowering.
 After all, you are the CEO of you.
 When you start actually no that way, you start to feel more control.
 Which can help to stem the tide of what I call career erosion.

-Strengthening and expand your skills–especially in transferable areas like communication, leadership, networking, etc–is always a great boost.
+Strengthening and expand your skills–especially in transferable areas like communication, leadership, and networking–is always a great boost.
 Because you are building legitimate skills to help you level up, and because you feel better about yourself by doing so.
 I call it clearing the career growth logjam.

 We feel this implicitly as an inescapable truth.
 Which is what makes slipping in this area so insidious.
 It eats away at us from the inside, in a physical sense, sure, but perhaps even more deeply in an emotional sense.

 To start to right that ship, one thing is true.
 You must adopt a little nag term view.
 Just as career and improvements don’t happen overnight, improving your health takes time.

 The good news, on both fronts, is that small steps are easy and they will have a massive impact if you stick with them.